AI Token Counter & Tokenizer

 Why Token Counting Matters

-Context limits matter too.
-Most models max out between 128K and 200K tokens.
+AI token limits matter too.
+Most models max out between 128K and 1M tokens.
 Go over that limit and your prompt gets rejected.
 Our tokenizer lets you check token counts and estimated costs across all major AI models in real-time.
 Paste your prompt, pick your model, and see exactly how many tokens you're using.
 It's free and works instantly.

 Frequently Asked Questions